libimobiledevice/libusbmuxd/README.md

 # libusbmuxd

-*A client library for applications to handle usbmux protocol connections with iOS devices*
+*A client library for applications to handle usbmux protocol connections with iOS devices.*

 ## Features